-Does collagen I concentration matter?
+Does collagen concentration matter in bioprinting?

 Collagen formulations with a higher concentration tend to gel quicker and form stronger, stiffer hydrogels.
 Stiffer hydrogels contribute to the structural integrity of a construct, which is of particular importance when it comes to load-bearing scenarios such as bone tissue engineering.
 Plus, hydrogel stiffness, like ECM stiffness, impacts a wide variety of cellular pathways, including propagation, differentiation, lineage specification, gene expression, morphology, self-renewal, pluripotency and migration.
 Using collagen hydrogels with stiffnesses similar to native tissue is critically important, and these can be fine-tuned by controlling the collagen concentration.

 Go More In-depth